 This post contains affiliate links.
 Affiliate links means that sometimes if you click through to a website and register or purchase something, I may get a commission from that sale at no extra cost to you.
 For more information click here.

-This pumpkin spice hot chocolate recipe uses pumpkin spice, of course!
+This pumpkin hot chocolate recipe uses pumpkin spice.
 So what does pumpkin pie spice contain?
 It’s a mix of:

 What can I use if I don’t have pumpkin spice?

 If you don’t have any pumpkin pie spice on hand, you can make your own with spices you probably already have in your kitchen.
 All you have to do is mix 1 tsp ground cinnamon, 1/2 tsp allspice, 1/4 tsp nutmeg, 1/4 tsp ground ginger and 1/8 tsp ground cloves.
 Combine well and store in an airtight container.